You are currently viewing 3rd edition of the Smart Working Handbook out now

 The Smart Working Handbook has not only been influential in the UK but has been downloaded by people from around the world.

 Time however moves on.
-A fully updated revised edition is being launched in December 2023.
-This will have updated information, new case studies and new material reflecting both evolving experience and the issues now taking centre stage in the post-Covid environment – in particular how to move beyond simple hybrid working and the binary home versus office debate, to achieve the many benefits of the “flexibility plus transformation” at the heart of Smart Working.
+So it was time for a fully updated revised edition.
+It has updated information, new case studies and new material reflecting both evolving experience and the issues now taking centre stage in the post-Covid environment – in particular how to move beyond simple hybrid working and the binary home versus office debate, to achieve the many benefits of the “flexibility plus transformation” at the heart of Smart Working.

 Leave a Reply